rburns1220/Scheduling-Algorithms/README.md

 Input:

-	Program will read a file from the current directory called processes.in, which will be formatted as follows.
+	Program will read a file from the current directory called "processes.in", which will be formatted as shown below.
 	The program should ignore everything on a line after a # mark and ignore additional spaces in input.

 Sample Input: